CognitiveComputingLab/Planning-Transformer/README.md

 If using cuda run the following :
  1. pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

+TO render videos properly you'll need ffmpeg installed with x264 support which can be be done by running: conda install x264=='1!152.20180717' ffmpeg=4.0.2 -c conda-forgey

 ## Usage instructions

 1. To test the Planning-Transformer on the AntMaze environment run: